Vitzero/Vitzero/readme.md

 *About Me:*

-💼 Trainee / Junior Developer (coding since 2024)
+💼 Software Developer - Coding since 2024

 🎓 Currently pursuing a Bachelor’s degree in Computer Science